+Blew a fuse?
+It happens.
+And fortunately, it’s an easy problem to solve.
 When you move into a home, one of the first things you should learn is where the fuse box or circuit breaker box is located.
-They’re usually kept in garages and basements but can also be found closets or elsewhere.
+They’re usually behind panels in garages and basements, but can also be found in closets or elsewhere.

 Fuse boxes are important because they are the main access point to your home’s electrical grid.
 If there’s an electrical problem the box is where you can fix it.